softwareguru/airflowsummit-website/content/sponsors-guide.md

 We will share a registration list with you before the event, so you can identify and invite your guests.
 Please share their names with us **before the 2nd day of the event.** The number of seats for each sponsorship level is as follows:

-  - Platinum: 6 spots
+  - Platinum: 7 spots
-  - Gold: 5 spots
+  - Gold: 6 spots
-  - Silver: 4 spots
+  - Silver: 5 spots

 *Please note that there is no space for sponsors at this lunch.